Brave Fencer Musashi: Reception

-Brave Fencer Musashi sold approximately 648,803 copies in Japan during 1998, making it the 17th best-selling game of the year in that region.
-The game was given a 32 out of 40 by Famitsu magazine.
+The game sold approximately 648,803 units in Japan during 1998, making it the 17th best-selling game of the year in that region.
+The game was given 32 out of 40 by Famitsu.

-The game received positive reviews from critics, with Metacritic giving it an 81 out of 100.
-GameSpot reviewer James Mielke praised the graphics, calling them "very well done" and superior to other Square RPGs of the time.
-IGN and GamePro's reviews by Randy Nelson and Air Hendrix, respectively, similarly praised the game's "excellent visual design".
+The game received "favorable" reviews according to the review aggregation website Metacritic.
+GameSpot reviewer James Mielke praised the graphics of the Japanese import, calling them "very well done" and superior to other Square RPGs of the time.
+IGN and GamePro's reviews by Randy Nelson and Robinson Hood, respectively, similarly praised the game's "excellent visual design".
 GameSpot and GamePro reviews also praised the voice acting quality, while Nelson noted the "stellar soundtrack" but found the voice acting to be annoying.

-Next Generation reviewed the PlayStation version of the game, rating it three stars out of five, and stated that "At the heart of Brave Fencer is an engaging and challenging (if somewhat simple) journey with some very clever features and an endearing cast."

-The gameplay was also positively received; for example, Hendrix from GamePro shared his opinion that the game did well with management of the game's time.
-Nelson and Hendrix from IGN and GamePro both emphasized their enjoyment of the game's action elements.
-GameSpot, while feeling that the action elements were the primary focus of the game, still liked the wide variety of role-playing elements present.
-Nelson from IGN, however, wished that the role-playing elements had been reduced even further in favor of the action parts of the game.
-All three reviewers compared the game to The Legend of Zelda, such as Mielke from GameSpot who had discussed the game to release as a direct competitor to that series.
+The gameplay was also positively received; for example, Robinson Hood shared his opinion that the game did well with management of the game's time.
+Nelson and Robinson Hood both emphasized their enjoyment of the game's action elements.
+Mielke, while feeling that the action elements were the primary focus of the game, still liked the wide variety of role-playing elements present.
+Nelson, however, wished that the role-playing elements had been reduced even further in favor of the action parts of the game.
+All three reviewers compared the game to The Legend of Zelda, such as Mielke who had discussed the game to release as a direct competitor to that series.
 Both GameSpot and IGN felt that the comparison was invalid, as Musashi focused much more on action than role-playing, resulting in a game that was not a direct competitor at all.

+Next Generation said, "At the heart of Brave Fencer is an engaging and challenging (if somewhat simple) journey with some very clever features and an endearing cast."
+Edge gave the Japanese import eight out of ten, saying, "With Square yet to release a truly bad game on the PlayStation, Brave Fencer Musashiden is yet another example of the ways in which the company is pushing the boundaries of its core RPG market without risking an expensive and reputation-damaging experiment.
+Gamers can only benefit."